 Skip to main content

-AI coding agents like Claude Code, Cursor, and GitHub Copilot can dramatically speed up code generation, debugging, and refactoring.
-But to get the most out of an agent, the codebase needs to be something the agent can understand accurately.
-Laravel has an advantage here.
-Its convention-based design means that when you ask an agent to “add a controller,” it already knows where to put it.
-When you ask it to “create a migration,” it can predict the naming conventions and file locations.
-That consistency removes the ambiguity that trips up AI tools.
-Features like Eloquent relationships, form requests, and middleware follow patterns that agents can reliably understand and reproduce.
-The result is idiomatic code that looks like it was written by an experienced Laravel developer — not a patchwork of generic PHP snippets.
+AI coding agents such as Claude Code, Cursor, and GitHub Copilot dramatically accelerate code generation, debugging, and refactoring.
+However, to get the most out of an agent, the agent needs to be able to accurately understand your codebase.
+Laravel has an edge over other frameworks in this respect.
+Because of its convention-based design, when you ask “add a controller,” the agent already knows where to put it.
+When you ask “create a migration,” it can predict the naming convention and file location.
+This consistency removes the “ambiguity” that confuses AI tools.
+Features such as Eloquent relationships, form requests, and middleware follow patterns that agents can reliably understand and reproduce.
+As a result, the code they generate is not a patchwork of generic PHP snippets, but idiomatic code that reads as if it were written by an experienced Laravel developer.

 Laravel Boost

 Laravel Boost is a package that bridges AI coding agents and your Laravel application.
-Boost runs as an MCP (Model Context Protocol) server, giving agents deep insight into your application’s structure, database, routes, and more through 15+ dedicated tools.
+Boost operates as an MCP (Model Context Protocol) server and, through more than 15 dedicated tools, gives agents a deep understanding of your application’s structure, database, routes, and more.
 Boost provides three main capabilities:

 MCP tools

-15+ tools for inspecting and interacting with your application — from checking the database schema to running Artisan commands.
+More than 15 tools for inspecting and manipulating your application—everything from checking the database schema to running Artisan commands.

 AI guidelines

 AI guidelines designed for the Laravel ecosystem.
-Communicates best practices to agents so they write idiomatic code.
+They communicate best practices for writing idiomatic code to the agent.

 Documentation search API

-Search over 17,000 Laravel-specific documentation entries.
-Returns accurate information matched to the versions of packages you have installed.
+Search more than 17,000 Laravel-specific docs.
+It provides accurate information that matches the versions of the packages you have installed.

 Installation